Skip to content

 Terraces of Ollantaytambo

-Inca Water Channels
+Water Channels and Water System

 Baño de la Ñusta

-Temple area, ten niches, and Sun Temple
+Temple area, ten niches and Sun Temple in Ollantaytambo

-Temple area, ten niches and Sun Temple
+Temple Area, Ten Niches, and Sun Temple

-Stone carving without mortar
+Stone Masonry without Mortar

-Close-up of precise Inca stone walls
+Precise Inca stone walls in Ollantaytambo

 Arrival, Admission, Opening Hours